bkim12/BOOOM/Real data analysis/README.md

     **output**: importance_score.png

-For data preparation, run `data_setup.R`

 ## 🔐 Data Access

-Dataset is shared at `/real data analysis/Data/Yachida/`.
+Dataset is shared at `/real data analysis/Data/`.
 The raw dataset was originally shared with the following publication:

 - *Muller et al. (2022)*, ‘The gut microbiome-metabolome dataset collection: a curated resource for integrative meta-analysis’, npj Biofilms and Microbiomes 8(1), 79.